mwyatt/core/README.md

-# core
+# Core
-tools and utilities commonly needed across multiple projects
+Abstract structure for repositories, mappers and models.